isomerpages/gb-assist/pages/solutionrepo/solution1467.md

 ---
-title: Microsoft 365 Business Premium + Dell laptop
+title: COVID-19 Support TimeCentral Version 5.0-BIOTEMP Perpetual
-permalink: /productivity-solutions-grant/solutionrepo/solution1072
+permalink: /productivity-solutions-grant/solutionrepo/solution1467
 ---

 #### Description

-VGC's package provides for business-grade laptops with collaborative tools and endpoint protection for SME to work remotely and securely.
+Advanced & Best Technologies Pte Ltd's TimeCentral solution is a cloud platform system that is able to perform non-contract temperature measurement of staff/workers/visitors.
+It is equipped with a facial recognition system to verify the identity of the individual and includes alerts & alarm to administrators for personnel with temperature reading above a certain temperature level.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_VGC_Technologies-Bundle_B_(Software%20+%20Laptop)_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Advanced_and_Best_Time_Central_Version_5.0_Covid_Annex_3_CR_wef_22_Oct_2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria